solutions-for-realvalue/WorkDayPlanner/README.md

    - **Green**: Future events.
 4. Click a block to enter an event.
 5. Save the event using the provided save button.
 Your data will persist even if you refresh the page.

 ---

+## Getting Started

+To use the application, simply visit the link [Work Day Scheduler][scheduler-link].

+---